bilke/Craft-Docs/source/plugins/index.rst

 Plugin Development
 ==================

-You can extends Blocks’ built-in functionality by creating a plugin.
+You can extends Craft’s built-in functionality by creating a plugin.

 .. toctree::